A Practical Guide to Prioritizing Project Tasks

 Prioritization 101

-Now you know why you need to start prioritizing your workload, how do you actually do this?
+Now you know why you need to start prioritizing your workload, but how do you actually do this?

 Personal Prioritization Methods

-The first step is to develop a list of current and upcoming tasks and projects.
+Start by listing all your current and upcoming tasks and projects.
 The order of the tasks is not important; just try to document as much as possible.

-• Assess the business value of tasks and projects
+• Assess the business value of tasks and projects.

-• Be realistic when considering how much you can do in one day/week/month
+• Be realistic when considering how much you can do in one day/week/month.

-• What can or should you say ‘No’ to?
-Saying No is a powerful way to protect your time and establish expectations around your availability
+• Don’t be afraid to say no.Saying no is a powerful way to protect your time and establish expectations around your availability.

 Once your list is reduced, you can use established prioritization techniques to fine-tune the remaining tasks.
 Two popular methods worth considering are Stephen Covey’s Time-Management Matrix and Alan Lakein’s ABC Method.